-A convergent boundary, also know as destructive plate boundary, is a region of deformation, formed when the two plates or fragments, are close to their end of life cycle.
-A divergent type of plate, is when the two tectonic plates are moving away from each other.
-Also called as constructive boundary, it is a linear feature.
-Another type of plate boundary is the transform fault, where the motion of the plate if horizontal and ends abruptly, connecting to another transform.
+A convergent boundary, also known as the destructive plate boundary, is a region of deformation, formed when the two plates or fragments, are close to their end of the life cycle.
+A divergent type of plate is when the two tectonic plates are moving away from each other.
+Also called a constructive boundary, it is a linear feature.
+A different kind of plate boundary is the transform fault, where the motion of the plate is horizontal and ends abruptly, connecting to another transform.
 Tectonic related activities like the earthquakes, volcanic activity, mountain building and oceanic trenches occur along these plate boundaries.

-The earth’s lithosphere floats above the highly viscous and mechanically weak layer called the Asthenosphere.
-Hence, the lateral density variations in the mantle leads to convection, that is the slow movement of the earth’s solid mantle.
-The movement of the plates, is a combination of seafloor spreading, topographical variations, as well as the variations in the density of the crust.
+The Earth’s lithosphere floats above the highly viscous and mechanically weak layer called the Asthenosphere.
+Hence, the lateral density variations in the mantle lead to convection, that is the slow movement of the Earth’s solid mantle.
+The movement of the plates is a combination of seafloor spreading, topographical variations, as well as the variations in the density of the crust.
 The tectonic plates are composed of both the denser oceanic lithosphere and the thicker continental lithospheric crust.
-The subduction of one zone underneath the other, leads to the pulling of the colder and denser crust into the mantle.
+The subduction of one zone underneath the other leads to the pulling of the colder and denser crust into the mantle.
 The material lost or pulled in the interiors, is balanced by the formation of new oceanic crust along the divergent boundaries by seafloor spreading.
 Therefore, the total surface area remains the same, and works on the lines of conveyor belt principle.

 There are several theories and explanations associated with the motion of the plate tectonics.
-The dissipation of heat from the mantle, is considered as one of the major sources of energy required to drive plate tectonics, either through convection or large scale upwelling and doming.
-The other forces driving plate movements, than the process of subduction, can be categorised into mantle dynamics, gravity related and earth’s rotational impacts.
+The dissipation of heat from the mantle is considered as one of the significant sources of energy required to drive plate tectonics, either through convection or large scale upwelling and doming.
+The other forces driving plate movements, then the process of subduction, can be categorised into mantle dynamics, gravity-related and Earth’s rotational impacts.

-In line with the other suggested theories, the theory of ‘continental drift‘, was put forth by the meteorologist Alfred Wegener.
-In his book ‘The Origin of Continents and Oceans’, he states that the present day continents were once part of a single landmass, called the Pangea.
-The breaking up and drifting apart of these land-pieces from Pangea, released the continents from Earth’s mantle and floating on a sea of denser basalt.
+In line with the other suggested theories, the theory of ‘continental drift’, was put forth by the meteorologist Alfred Wegener.
+In his book ‘The Origin of Continents and Oceans’, he states that the present-day continents were once part of a single landmass, called the Pangea.
+The breaking up and drifting apart of these land-pieces from Pangea, released the continents from the Earth’s mantle and floating on a sea of denser basalt.
 The proposition was supported by the dove-tailing outlines of South America’s east coast and Africa’s west coast, and the matching rock formations along the edges.
-The contiguous nature was also confirmed by the fossil plants found on either sides of the continents.
-Wegener, faced large criticism by scientists and geologists, who pointed no apparent mechanism for continental drift.
+The contiguous nature was also confirmed by the fossil plants found on either side of the continents.
+However, Wegener faced considerable criticism by scientists and geologists, who pointed no apparent mechanism for continental drift.

-With advances in technology and new data collection techniques, the theory of ‘seafloor spreading’, was propounded.
+With advances in technology and new data collection techniques, the theory of ‘seafloor spreading’ was propounded.
 As against the theory of ‘continental drift’, that postulated the continents to be ploughed through the sea, the theory of seafloor spreading suggests that the seafloor expands from the central axis and carries with it the continents.
-The well accepted theory was proposed by Harry Hess, who placed convection as the major cause for the plate tectonics.
+The well-accepted theory was proposed by Harry Hess, who placed convection as the primary cause for the plate tectonics.

 The development and acceptance of the plate tectonic theory led to the prevalence of the plate tectonic revolution.
 The event led to a cultural and scientific change and was considered a paradigm shift and scientific revolution.
 While the past tectonic motions are believed to have begun around 3-3.5 billion years ago, the current plate boundaries are defined by their seismicity.
-The movement of the plates has caused the formation and breakup of the current day continents and also led to the formation of some of the most striking features on the surface of the Earth.
-The Himalayas, are said to have uplifted after the convergence of two major plates.
-They were believed to have been covered by the Tethys Ocean, prior to their upliftment.
+The movement of the plates has caused the formation and breakup of the present-day continents and also led to the creation of some of the most striking features on the surface of the Earth.
+The Himalayas are said to have been uplifted after the convergence of two major plates.
+They were believed to have been covered by the Tethys Ocean, before their upliftment.

 Below given table mentions the major tectonic plates on the Earth’s surface: